formatBCE/Koala-Satellite/README.md

 # This fork is for those people who have a respeaker lite with soldered xiao esp32-s3 and wish to use the Koala case with the led light ring.
 ## To accomplish this:
-   1. print the newfaceplate.step file.
-As the esp32 does not support the volume control, This removes that control and adds a home assistant logo.
+   1. Print the newfaceplate.step file.
+As the esp32 does not support the use of the volume control, this removes that control and adds a home assistant logo.
-   2. Solder the led strip to pin 1 of the esp32 and the 5V and ground lines on the side of the respeaker lite
+   2. Solder the led strip to pin 1 of the esp32 and the 5V and ground pads on the side of the respeaker lite
-   3. use the included newyaml.yaml file in home assistant that it!
+   3. Use the included newyaml.yaml file in home assistant that it!

    original documentation follows: